-The practicum experience allows students the opportunity to refine their clinical decision-making skills within the interdisciplinary team in culturally sensitive, holistic assessment, diagnosis, planning, management and education of patients and families across acute care settings.
-Comprehension of Acute Care Adult-Gerontological Guidelines, perioperative evaluation and management, and hemodynamic monitoring is demonstrated.
-Procedural skills and interventions for critically ill adult patients are enhanced.
+The practicum experience provides students the opportunity to refine their clinical decision-making skills within the interdisciplinary team in culturally sensitive, holistic assessment, diagnosis, planning, management and education of patients and families in the acute care settings.
+The focus will be on enhancing management skills through the continuum of care, applying evidence-based concepts, and enhancing critical care skills through procedural education.
+Grade Type: Letter Grade